tytydraco/yessleep/out/I_Witnessed_the_Power_of_a_Wish_Now_Everything_is_Vanishing.md

 >*It is indeed an opinion strangely prevailing amongst men, that houses, mountains, rivers, and in a word all sensible objects have an existence natural or real, distinct from their being perceived by the understanding. -For what are the forementioned objects but the things we perceive by sense, and what do we perceive besides our own ideas or sensations; and is it not plainly repugnant that any one of these or any combination of them should exist unperceived?*
 *-George Berkeley*

 I noticed it in conversations too.
-I would be speaking to someone, and mid-sentence, they would blink out of existence, as if they had never been there.
+I would be speaking to someone, and mid-sentence, they would just walk off, as if we hadn't been in the middle of a discussion.
 Their words hung in the air for a moment before dissolving into nothingness.
-I started to avoid talking to people, afraid that my words would somehow trigger their disappearance.
+I started to avoid talking to people, afraid that my words would somehow trigger these obsurd reactions.

 One day at work, my colleague Jane was tasked with explaining a project to me.
 Mid-sentence, she just swirled in upon herself.
 It took about 3 seconds, and she was gone.
 I blinked, trying to process the visual emptiness where she had been standing.
-My other colleagues continued working, oblivious to the fact that Jane had ever existed.
+My other colleagues continued working, oblivious to the fact that Jane just cosmically imploded.

 "Did you see that?"
 I asked, my voice trembling.